fredericoschardong/karma-oojspec/README.md

 # TODO

 * ~~Make oojspec results be displayed in Karma's console~~
-* Turn this into a plugin
+* Turn this into a plugin (it is a good idea to wait until oojspec becomes a npm package itself)